 Department of Natural Resources

-Spring is here – get out and discover all The Trails State has to offer.
-From hiking and biking to paddling and horseback and ORV riding, Michigan’s trails have something for everyone.
+Summer will come and go before we know it, so get out and discover all the Trail State has to offer while soaking up some sunshine.
+From hiking and biking to paddling and horseback and ORV riding, Michigan’s trails have something for everyone to enjoy.

-Explore the abundant outdoor opportunities on trails around the state.
+Explore the abundant outdoor opportunities on trails around the state – we have everything you need to plan your next Michigan trail excursion.

 Benzie County has miles of hiking paths and biking trails for everyone, beginner to expert.
 You won't be disappointed with the abundance of choices here, all surrounded by the beautiful outdoors.